Nonlinear Aggregation-Diffusion Equations: Radial Symmetry and Long Time Asymptotics: Introduction

 The result of radial symmetry for general stationary solutions to \eqref{aggregation} is quite striking in comparison to other gradient flow models in collective behavior based on the competition of attractive and repulsive effects via nonlocal interaction potentials.
-Actually, it is demonstrated both numerically and asymptotically in \cite{KSUB,bigring,BCLR2} that there should be stationary solutions of these fully nonlocal interaction models which are not radially symmetric despite the radial symmetry of the interaction potential.
+Actually, there exist numerical and analytical evidence in \cite{KSUB,bigring,BCLR2} that there should be stationary solutions of these fully nonlocal interaction models which are not radially symmetric despite the radial symmetry of the interaction potential.
 Our first main result shows that this break of symmetry does not happen whenever nonlinear diffusion is chosen to model very strong localized repulsion forces, see \cite{TBC}.
-Another consequence of our radial symmetry results is the lack of non-radial local minimizers of the free energy functional \eqref{eq:functional} which is not all obvious.
+Symmetry breaking in nonlinear diffusion equations without interactions has also received a lot of attention lately related to the Caffarelli-Kohn-Nirenberg inequalities, see \cite{DolEstLos,DolEstLos2}.
+Another consequence of our radial symmetry results is the lack of non-radial local minimizers, and even non-radial critical points, of the free energy functional \eqref{eq:functional}, which is not at all obvious.

+We also generalize our radial symmetry result when \eqref{aggregation} has an additional term $\nabla\cdot(\rho\nabla V)$ on the right-hand side, where $V$ is a confining potential (see Section~\ref{sec_v} for precise conditions on $V$), in the sense that it plays the role of preventing particles to drift away in the presence of the diffusion.
+It is known that with the extra term, the corresponding energy functional has an additional term $\int V(x) \rho(x)\, dx$.
+The particular case of quadratic confinement $V(x)=\tfrac{|x|^2}2$ is important since it leads to the free energy functional associated to \eqref{aggregation} with homogeneous kernels in self-similar variables \cite{CT00,CCH1,CCH2} and thus, characterizing the self-similar profiles for those problems.

+Finally, let us remark that our radial symmetry result applies to stationary states of \eqref{aggregation} for any $m>0$ regardless of being in the diffusion dominated case or not.
+As soon as stationary states of \eqref{aggregation} exist under suitable assumptions on the interaction potential $W$, and the confining potential $V$ if present, they must be radially symmetric up to a translation.
+This fact makes our result applicable to the fair-competition cases \cite{BCL,BCC2,BCM08} and the aggregation-dominated cases, see \cite{LS,CLW,CW} with degenerate, linear or fast diffusion.
+Section \ref{sec:gradient_flow} is finally devoted to deal with the most restrictive case of $\lambda$-convex potentials and the Newtonian potential with $m\geq 1-\tfrac1{d}$.
+In these cases, we can directly make use of the key first-order decay result of the interaction energy along Continuous Steiner symmetrization curves in Proposition \ref{prop:int}, bypassing the technical result in Proposition \ref{prop:steiner}, in order to give a nice shortcut of the proof of our main Theorem 2.2 based on gradient flow techniques.